jamesplease/redux-resource/docs/extras/selection-plugin.md

 This is useful for interfaces that let users select a subset of resources to perform a bulk CRUD operation on.

-For instance, consider your email.
+For instance, consider the app that you use for email.
 You may be able to select multiple emails, and then mark them all as read.
 This plugin can help with a feature like this.

 ### Usage